The Homer Calendar

 All because a fictional character said a prayer over dinner in Hebrew.
 Thanks, Krusty.

-So, the Jewiest Jew regular on the show is, of course, Krusty the Clown, like when Krusty went door to door collecting for the Brotherhood of Jewish Clowns (video clip): Last year, tornadoes claimed the lives of 75 Jewish clowns.
+Krusty's devotion to his people was demonstrated when Krusty went door to door collecting for the Brotherhood of Jewish Clowns (video clip): Last year, tornadoes claimed the lives of 75 Jewish clowns.
 The worst incident was during our convention at Lubbock, Texas.
 There were floppy shoes and rainbow wigs everywhere!
 (Sobbing) It was terrible!
+And of course his aunt Sadie called him "Herschele" in a December 2024 episode, and he calls his daughter "you lucky little hamentashen" (watch).

 Krusty's yiddishkeit was emes on display in a December 2016 episode.
 He's sick in the hospital, talking to his estranged daughter, Sophie: